pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The world is a tragedy to those who feel, but a comedy to those who think."
 --Horace Walpole

+"We need to make books cool again.
+If you go home with somebody, and they don't have books, don't fuck them."
+--John Waters

 "Yet there were moments
 There were those pure, arresting moments
 When you stepped outside your head